melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 There are a number of other control parameters in the production configuration script worth taking a look at including such things as cutoffs and temperature controls if you have time.
 These don't change much typically between simulations, but are covered better in the online NAMD tutorials and manuals.
 The setting we use here are reasonable default values.

-Save and close your .conf files.
+Save and close your **.conf** files.

-**A look at the sbatch scripts**
+### b) Edit the sbatch scripts

 The sbatch scripts tell the cluster how to run the simulation and how to handle the generated data.
-These scripts are a lot more complicated to the ones we saw in the [beginners tutorial](../molecular_dynamics_101/molecular_dynamics_101/), but most of the details you need to worry about are all in the first few lines.
+These scripts are a lot more complicated than the ones we saw in the [introductory tutorial](../molecular_dynamics_101/molecular_dynamics_101/), but most of the details you need to worry about are all in the first few lines.

-In a sbatch script we need to pass arguments to the slurm scheduler (the controlling program which launches users jobs to the cluster).
+In a sbatch script we need to pass arguments to the Slurm scheduler (the controlling program which launches users jobs to the cluster).
 The way to do so is use a complete code word “#SBATCH” on the first spaces of a line:

-`#SBATCH –nodes=2` 		← this works!
+`#SBATCH --nodes=2` 		← this works!

-`# SBATCH -nodes=2`		← this doesn't because of the space between “#” and “S”
+`# SBATCH --nodes=2`		← this doesn't because of the space between “#” and “SBATCH”

-> **Note**: PBS scripts work in a similar way, but with the code word “**#PBS**” )
+> **Note**:

-> **Note**: people often get confused with this as the “**#**” symbol usually denotes a comment line.
+> - people often get confused with this as the “**#**” symbol usually denotes a comment line.

+> - PBS scripts work in a similar way, but with the code word “**#PBS**”

-To set the number of nodes used for a job set:
+Set the number of nodes used for a job on **sbatch_start** and **sbatch_production** to 4, as shown below:

 ```
-#SBATCH –nodes=4
+#SBATCH --nodes=4
 ```

 **Remember, more nodes is not necessarily faster and can be dramatically slower!** It can be a good way to quickly burn up your quota inefficiently.
 It is a good idea to benchmark your jobs to find an optimal sweet spot, - more of how to do that another time.
 4 nodes for this example will be fine.

-To set the job runtime change this line:
+To set the production job runtime change this line on **sbatch_production**:

-`#SBATCH –time=2:0:0`         ← (hours:minutes:seconds)
+`#SBATCH --time=2:0:0`         ← (hours:minutes:seconds)

 The time or “walltime” tells the cluster how long your job should run.
 If your job runs longer than this, it will be stopped.
-As rule of thumb, use the time you expect plus %10.
+As rule of thumb, use the time you expect plus 10%.
 If you use an excessively long walltime such as days or weeks, the scheduler may take a long time to fit your job into the queue.
-Generally shorter jobs will get on the cluster faster. (but make sure your walltime is appropriate for your configuration file!)
+Generally shorter jobs will get on the cluster faster (but make sure your walltime is appropriate for your configuration file!).

 ## 5 - Launching the job on the cluster